This post may contain affiliate links. Please read my disclosure policy.

 Irish Soda Bread is terrific served warm but also keeps for a day or two at room temperature.

 Leftover soda bread is easily warmed in the microwave or put in the toaster for breakfast the next day.
 My husband loves tomato sandwiches on this simple, hearty bread and often proclaims that I must really love him to make it again and again.
 We often have out of town guests and I love to get up early and make this for breakfast.
 File this recipe under “if I owned a B&B I’d make this for our guests!”

-If you’re not a baker, no worries.
+If you’re not an experienced baker, no worries.
 This is a great recipe to start with!
 No fussing with yeast or trying to figure out when the dough has risen enough.
 Just mix the ingredients together, knead into a round loaf and bake.
 Done and done!

 Thanks for PINNING!

 Let’s be baking friends!
 If you make our recipe please feel free to leave a comment on this post.
 I’m sure your experience and insights will help all our readers, and it helps me too.
 Also, if you’re on Pinterest feel free to leave a comment and photo there if you have one!
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!!